Skip to content

 What ACE inhibitors treat

 The most common condition treated with ACE inhibitors is high blood pressure.
 The drugs are designed to relax the arteries and veins to lower blood pressure.
-These medications inhibit the production of an enzyme that narrows veins and arteries.
+Ace inhibitors decrease the production of Angiotensin 2, a chemical that narrows veins and arteries.

 Coronary artery disease (CAD) is a narrowing or blockage of the coronary arteries due to plaque buildup.
 When left untreated, CAD can lead to angina (chest pain), heart failure, heart attack, and arrhythmia (irregular heart rhythm).
 ACE inhibitors can decrease the risk of death or a major cardiovascular event in patients with coronary artery disease.
 These medications are beneficial for patients who already have diabetes too.

 Diabetes mellitus is a chronic metabolic condition indicated by high blood glucose (blood sugar) levels.
 Unmanaged diabetes causes many complications and may contribute to heart disease and other cardiovascular diseases.
 Doctors may prescribe ACE inhibitors to patients with diabetes mellitus.
-This medication's primary role is to decrease the rate of progression of diabetic neuropathy, such as diabetic retinopathy (eye damage).
 They can prevent or delay micro and macrovascular complications of diabetes and are also the first-line antihypertensive agents in patients with this chronic condition.
 The ACE inhibitors can prevent impaired renal function, heart-related adverse events, and to a lesser extent, peripheral nerve function problems in diabetic individuals.

 Chronic kidney disease is when the kidneys are so damaged they cannot filter blood efficiently.
 ACE inhibitors are more effective than other antihypertensive drugs in preventing renal failure progression in non-diabetic and diabetic patients.
 These medications reduce systemic blood pressure and intraglomerular pressure and decrease proteinuria (unfiltered protein) and chronic kidney disease.